Code-Crafters883/color-cascade/README.md

 * Multiple unique level.
 * FREE & EASY TO PLAY.
 * Save your own data after each level.
-* NO penalties & time limits; you can enjoy Water Sort Puzzle at your own pace!
+* Yes, time limits are added!
+Challenge yourself while enjoying the Color Cascade puzzle at your own pace!
 * Give a solution.

 ## Data Structure